april-knights/Government/Articles of Governance/Constitution.md

 ## Section 2 - Appointment
 1. The Grandmaster is voted in by the consent of our order by a popular vote.
-2. To be eligible to run for Grandmaster, a candidate must both be an officer, and have participated in two campaigns.
+2. To be eligible to run for Grandmaster, a candidate must both have the rank of Captain or higher, and have participated in two full campaigns.
 3. Additionally, a candidate cannot nominate themselves, and must have another Knight nominate them for the position and a second Knight to second that nomination.
 Only then can the nominee accept and register as a candidate for election.
 4. The Grandmaster shall serve a term lasting from the moment they are sworn in until the next April event is finished.